 If you look at your diet you’re probably already there if not over.
 Over-consumption of carbohydrates is one of the major contributing factors in the obesity epidemic today because of its abundance and availability.

 To figure out how many carbs you’re consuming here’s just a simple example of some protein counts:

 1 slice of gluten free bread = 11 grams

-As you can see the carb count on the majority of some staple foods are much higher than most protein counts in most of our typical foods.
-So, it is much easier to over each carbs causing excess weight gain and covering up the muscle that you have built!
+As you can see the carb count on the majority of some staple foods is much higher than most protein counts in most of our typical foods.
+So, it is much easier to overeat carbs.
+That causes excess weight gain and covers up the muscle you may have built with your workouts.

 1 avocado = 29 grams or 322 calories

 3 oz piece of salmon = 11 grams or 177 calories